 Preliminary desktop assessment of the study area identified several potentially sensitive visual receptor locations, including existing residential areas, farm houses, accommodation and sport/recreation facilities.
-However, only three (3) sensitive visual receptor locations were identified within the rural parts of the study area.
-These include tourism facilities such as the Chapman's Safaris Game Lodge (SR1) (Figure 22), the Red Sands Country Lodge (SR2) (Figure 23) and the Oryx Trail Game Lodge (SR3) (Figure 24).
+However, no sensitive visual receptor locations were identified within the rural parts of the study area.
 This is mainly due to low levels of leisure-based or nature based tourism activities in the assessment area.